New Hours of Service

 So what are we doing at the Granville Public Library?

 It is important that the library is a safe space for everyone.

 Young children and their families are daily visitors at our library.

-Because most children are not yet eligible to be vaccinated, we are recommending the following to our patrons:
+Because most children are not yet eligible and many in our community are not yet fully vaccinated, we are strongly encouraging the following to our staff and patrons:

 Curbside will always remain available for those who need or want it, but otherwise full browsing without limits, including computer use.